garrandall/popular-music-data/tracks/diva-beyonce.md

-Na-na-na, diva is a female version of a hustla, of a hustla, of a, of a hustla Na-na-na, diva is a female version of a hustla, of a hustla, of a, of a hustla...
+Na-na-na, diva is a female version of a hustla, of a hustla, of a, of a hustla Na-na-na, diva is a female version of a hustla, of a hustla, of a, of a hustla

-I'm a, I'm a-a diva, I'm a, I'm a-a diva, I'm a, I'm a-a diva...
+I'm a, I'm a-a diva, I'm a, I'm a-a diva, I'm a, I'm a-a diva (Hey)
-(Hey)